DavidMagda/classExercisesF18/04.generalIssuesInUsingVariables/README.md

 **2. Does your PL allow you to define a variable as you declare it?
 Can you do this close to the variable's first use, or must it be at the top?
 Give an example that illustrates your answers.**
+Python does allow you to define a varible as you declare it so you can use it as long it is on top.

+Example:
+test = test
+print(test)

 **3. Does your toolset allow you to filter warning messages?
 If so, show how to turn on all warnings.**